onsails/lspkind.nvim/README.md

     -- default: true
     with_text = true,

+    -- disables icons, overrides with_text to true
+    --
+    -- default: false
+    text_only = false,

     -- default symbol map
     -- can be either 'default' (requires nerd-fonts font) or -- 'codicons' for codicon preset (requires vscode-codicons font)